mohankukreja1/snakegame/README.md

 # snakegame

-## a simple snake and ladder game made using HTML canvas
+## a simple snake game made using HTML canvas and javascript